Quantum cognition may be the next frontier to explaining the mind.

 Within these approaches, we find the field of quantum cognition.

-We must not confuse the term with the so-called quantum brain or mind, which is a hypothesis that assumes that quantum processes occur in the brain.
+We must not confuse the term with the so-called quantum brain, quantum mind, or quantum consciousness which is a hypothesis that assumes that quantum processes occur in the brain.

-Quantum cognition is an emerging field of research where it is applied the mathematical formalism of quantum theory inspires the development of new models of cognition that allow a better explanation of cognitive level phenomena superior.
+Quantum cognition is an emerging field of research where the mathematical formalisms of quantum theory inspire the development of new models of cognition that show a better explanation of superior cognitive phenomena.

 Examples of these human phenomena are memory, information retrieval, language, decision making, social interaction, personality psychology, and philosophy of mind.

 Cognitive scientists are said to face the same kind of problems that have forced physicists to abandon classical physics.
-So they find that only it is possible to obtain partial information about a complex system at a time determined since each measure disturbs the next measure.
+They find that it is only possible to obtain partial information about a complex system at a deterministic time since each measure disturbs the next measure.

 The cognitive revolution of the 1960s was based on computational logic classical and the emergence of neural networks, and in the 1970s was based on classical dynamic systems.

 These elements constitute the pillars of the theories on current cognitive architectures and neural networks and are based on a series of assumptions.
 However, we find that there are complex phenomena of human behavior that do not obey the restrictions imposed by classical logic.

 Building on the work of John Von Neumann and other authors (Kronz & Lupher, 2021) it has become apparent that the heart of the quantum theory is a new kind of theory of probability, based on ortho algebras rather than Boolean algebras.